 To provide a mechanism by which ratepayers and community members may apply to the Shire of Narembeen for dispensations relating to financial hardship.

 This policy applies to:

-- 1. Outstanding rates and service charges as at the date of adoption of this policy; and - 2.
+- 1. Outstanding rates and service charges; and - 2.
 Rates and service charges levied for future financial years as determined by Council.